China 100 Tiao Kirin Yung Prov. Bank - 1928

 China 1000 Cash Local Note Yu Shueng De

 China 1000 Cash dated 1926.
 This local note is from a company named Yi Shun De, in a city called Rongyi in the Shandong Province.
 This banknote was printed by Gong Yi, in the city of Weihai in Shangdong Province.
-The reverse is quite interesting as it shows various martial arts, another of my favorite studies.
+The reverse is similar to the note above, showing various martial arts, and are actually vignettes of tales depicting religious and scial thoughts as told in operas and legends.

 China 2000 Cash Local Note Ren He Cheng

 China 2000 Cash undated - Circa 1926.
 This local note is from a company named Ren He Cheng, within Shandong Province.
 This banknote is an unissued remainder, so it has no date, printer, issuing company, nor serial number.
-The reverse is similar to the ntoe above, showing various martial arts, another of my favorite studies.
+The reverse is similar to the note above, showing various martial arts, and are actually vignettes of tales depicting religious and scial thoughts as told in operas and legends.
 There are several slight engraving differences between them, likely due to the higher denomination having a greater detail, or the printer/engraver simply being a different artist copying the same basic design.
 These types of notes were often sold to companies who could order many different designs types from which the printing companies were authroized to sell the private issuers.

 The images on the back of the two notes are almost identical.
 In these images however, there is more overall detail in the unissued remainder note of a higher denomination than the issued note.
 While there are many noticeable differences, of particular note are the facial characteristics, the costumes, and the vegetation.
 See the images below to more easily compare them to each other.